learn-co-students/react-redux-assessment-v-000/README.md

 ## <a id="requirements">Project Requirements</a>
 This lesson covers your final assignment.
 It is supposed to be your magnum opus — a culmination of all the skills you've learned so far.
 It's going to be a tough one, but you'll make it through.
-For this project you will be building a React frontend as well as Rails API, the requirements of which are as follows:
+For this project you will be building a React frontend as well as Rails API, the requirements of which are as follow:

 React Frontend:
 1. The code should be written in ES6 as much as possible, do not use jQuery.